MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ## Failover Cluster Manager solution

-- When managing a cluster, (either Hyper-Converged or traditional?) you may encounter a **shell was not found** error.
+- When managing a cluster, (either Hyper-Converged or traditional) you may encounter a **shell was not found** error.
 If this happens either reload your browser, or navigate away to another tool and back.
 [13882442]

 - An issue can occur when managing a down-level (Windows Server 2012 or 2012 R2) cluster that hasn't been configured completely.
 The fix for this issue is to ensure that the Windows feature **RSAT-Clustering-PowerShell** has been installed and enabled on **each member node** of the cluster.
 To do this with PowerShell, enter the command `Install-WindowsFeature -Name RSAT-Clustering-PowerShell` on all the cluster nodes.
 [12524664]